blues/app-accelerators/07-piston-pump-motion-monitoring/README.md

 ## Notehub

-The Pump Jack Motion Monitor runs on top of Notehub.
+The Piston Pump Motion Monitor runs on top of Notehub.
 As such, to run this sample you’ll need to create a Notehub account and start a new Notehub project.

 ### Creating a New Project

 1. Sign up for a free [Notehub](https://notehub.io) account, if you don’t have one already.
 1. Click the blue **Create Project** button in the top-right corner of the screen.
-1. Give the project a name, such as “PumpJackMonitor”, and then click the next **Create Project** button.
+1. Give the project a name, such as “PistonPumpMonitor”, and then click the next **Create Project** button.

 ## Hardware

-The following hardware is required to run the Pump Jack Motion Monitor.
+The following hardware is required to run the Piston Pump Motion Monitor.

 * [Blues Notecard](https://shop.blues.io/collections/notecard)
 * [Blues Notecarrier B](https://shop.blues.io/products/carr-b)